GamePulseStudio/gamepulse-sdk/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to GameAlytics SDK! 🎮
+Thank you for your interest in contributing to the GamePulse SDK! 🎮